-By now, the story of Elizabeth Holmes and her US$9 billion (AUD$12.7) fraud with company Theranos is well known.
+By now, the story of Elizabeth Holmes and her US$9 billion (AUD$12.2) fraud with company Theranos is well known.

 There is, of course, far more to the story.
-And it’s only thanks to the various investigative news stories, podcasts and documentaries that we’ve been able to uncover the many details of this fascinating case.
+And countless investigative news stories, podcasts and documentaries have uncovered the many details of this fascinating case.

-Some have been disturbing – such as the lengths that Holmes and her co-accused Ramesh “Sunny” Balwani went to covering up Theranos’ failure.
+Some of the revelations uncovered since 2015 - when a series of investigations interrogated Theranos' claims - have been disturbing, like the lengths Holmes and her co-accused Ramesh “Sunny” Balwani went to covering up the company's failure.
 Others have been downright strange.

 Here are just some of the weirdest details we’ve learned about Elizabeth Holmes:

 Elizabeth Holmes lowered her voice to be taken more seriously.

 If you’ve watched a video or listened to an interview with Elizabeth Holmes speaking, you’ll likely be struck by her baritone voice.
 It doesn’t seem to suit her.
 And now, we’ve learned, that’s because it’s not her “real” voice.